boudinfl/pke/README.md

 2. *preprocessed text*: whitespace-separated POS-tagged tokens, one sentence per line.

-   Example of preprocessed text:
+   Example of conten from a preprocessed text file:

    ```
    Efficient/NNP discovery/NN of/IN grid/NN services/NNS is/VBZ essential/JJ for/IN the/DT success/NN of/IN grid/JJ computing/NN ./.
    [...]
    ```

-   To read preprocessed text document:
+   To read a document in preprocessed text format:

    ```python
    extractor.read_document(format='preprocessed')